EswarReddyBoyi/Heart-Rate-Analyzer/README.md

 🧑‍💻 Contributors

-Group Members: [Likith Sai E, Uday Karthikeya N, Eswar Reddy B, NLS Karthikeya, Jayanth N, Darshan Sagar]
+Group Members: [Likith Sai E, Uday Karthikeya N, Eswar Reddy B, NLS Karthikeya, Jayanth N, Darshan Sagar, VaraPrasad K]

 📎 License
 This project is for academic use only.
 Not for medical or commercial deployment.